robertjdellinger/uc-salary-scraper/references/uc_salary_methodology.md

 - why police-versus-librarian over-time analysis uses title-summary estimates rather than treating pooled employee-years as added sample size;
 - what the outputs can and cannot support in advocacy work.

-## Current locked design summary

-The repository's locked design is therefore:

-- latest-available 2024 cross-sectional comparison for small, tractable person-level UC cohorts;
-- UCOP salary-scale benchmarks used only as official structural references, not realized pay;
-- annual `2011-2024` panel logic for over-time analysis;
-- title-summary estimates for annual police-versus-librarian title-series comparisons when long-run person-level librarian panel scraping is not the chosen auditable design;
-- no pooled nominal multi-year averaging of salaries;
-- explicit cohort crosswalks, exclusion rules, source hierarchy, and caption-level source disclosure throughout the repository.